 The Transportation Authority's unrestricted deficit of \$186 million is mainly due to issuance of Sales Tax Revenue bonds in FY2017/18 with face amount of \$248.3 million, of which a portion was used to pay down the outstanding amount of the revolving credit agreement in November 2017 and the remaining to finance transit, street and traffic facilities, and other transportation projects.
 These transportation facilities are owned and maintained by the project sponsors; however, the related debt issued to finance these projects remains as a liability of the Transportation Authority.
 As a result, the Transportation Authority records long-term liabilities without corresponding assets thus causing an unrestricted deficit.
 The Transportation Authority's outstanding commitments are described in Note 13 of the basic financial statements.
-The \$1 million in investment in capital assets (net of accumulated depreciation) is comprised mostly of Board-approved investments in the Transportation Authority's workspace, such as leasehold improvements, furniture, and equipment.
-The Transportation Authority currently uses these capital assets to provide services; consequently, these assets are not available for future spending.
+The \$1 million in investment in capital assets (net of accumulated depreciation) is comprised mostly of Board-approved investments in the Transportation Authority currently uses these capital assets to provide services; consequently, these assets are not available for future spending.